timendez/lomatch/README.md

 https://www.lomatch.online - please give it some time to load, hosted on the Heroku free tier.

+https://lomatch.herokuapp.com as a backup because the domain is expiring late October, 2020 and namecheap wants 35 dang dollarydoos for renewal.

 ## Installation
 LoMatch is available as an npm module if you so choose to include it in your project.
 This is the easiest way to install it:
 ### npm